Southwest Region

 If you are looking for a vacation close to home that offers variety, look no further than Missouri state parks and historic sites in southwest Missouri.
 Sail away on Missouri’s premier sailing lake at Stockton State Park near Stockton; tour the homestead settled by Nathan and Olive Boone at Nathan and Olive Boone Homestead State Historic Site near Ash Grove; learn about Missouri’s only United States president at Harry S Truman Birthplace State Historic Site in Lamar; and trek across Missouri’s largest remaining tallgrass prairie at Prairie State Park near Liberal.
 This is just a sampling of what these state parks and historic sites have to offer.
 Spend a day or two or more with your family rediscovering the recreation and educational opportunities that await you.

 three sailboats on the lakeA dependable southwest breeze makes Stockton Lake Missouri’s premier sailing lake and a top 10 sailing lake in the nation.
 Bordering the lake, Stockton State Park offers more than just sailing opportunities.
-You can rent a personal watercraft to zoom across the water or a fishing boat to find a quiet cove to cast your line for bass, crappie, walleye, catfish or bluegill.
-Sailboats and pontoon boats are also available for rental or you can launch your own boat from the park’s two boat ramps.
+You can rent a fishing boat to find a quiet cove to cast your line for bass, crappie, walleye, catfish or bluegill.
+Pontoon boats, canoes and kayaks are also available for rental, or you can launch your own boat from the park’s two boat ramps.
 For those in your family who would rather play in the water, a swimming beach is available.

 After a day on the water, picnic in a shaded area of the park or let the park's grill fix you dinner.
 Spend the evening relaxing around a campfire at your campsite, or other lodging options include camper cabins, a cabin or duplex cabins with kitchenettes.
 Stockton State Park is located south of Stockton on Highway 215.
 Cost: Park admission is free.
 There are fees for camping and lodging.